tuvalutorture/SIMAS/README.md

 **Differences** <br>

-In this version of SIMAS, which can also be called CMAS (C/Compiled SIMAS),
+In this version of SIMAS, which can also be called CMAS (C SIMAS),
 there are a few key differences between CMAS and SIMASJS (the main fork).

 Differences: